Some links in this post may be affiliate links

 Inconsistent watering: Do not water on a schedule.
 Water when the top 1-2 inches of soil dry but do not let the soil dry out completely.

-Temperature stress: Keep the plant away from drafts to maintain an average temperature of 18-300C.
+Temperature stress: Keep the plant away from drafts to maintain a warmth of 18-300C.

-Mandevilla leaves are curling due to to dry air, underwatering and extreme temperatures.
+Mandevilla leaves are curling due to to dry air, underwatering or extreme temperatures.

-Extreme temperatures: Keep the plant away from drafts coming from heat sources, windy doors, AC units among others.
+Extreme temperatures: Keep the plant away from sources of drafts from heat sources, windy doors, AC units among others.

-Your Mandevilla blooms are falling off due to underwatering, soggy soil, drafts, and low humidity.
+Your Mandevilla blooms are falling off due to underwatering, soggy soil, drafts or low humidity.

 Underwatering: Water when the top 1-2 inches feel dry and never allow the soil to dry out completely.